zeroluck/docs/sources/admin-guide/configuration/index.md

 * _Test LDAP Connection:_ Based on the provided information, this button checks whether the connection to the authentication server works fine.
-  The scan runs in real time, and it is advised to use it for the Gluu Server Administrators.
+  The scan runs in real time, and it is advised to use it for the Gluu Server administrators.

 ## Default Authentication Method

-This allows the Gluu Server Administrator to select the default authentication mode and level for person authentication.
+This option allows the Gluu Server administrator to select the default authentication mode and level for person authentication.
 Both are set to "Default" until additional authentication mechanisms are enabled via [custom scripts](#manage-custom-scripts).